 The Edward M. Gramlich Fellowship in Community and Economic Development is cosponsored by NeighborWorks America and the Joint Center for Housing Studies (JCHS) at Harvard University.

-Chuck Wehrwein, acting CEO, NeighborWorks America; the 2014 Gramlich Fellows: Rob Wellburn and Matt Furman; and Christopher Herbert, acting managing director & research director at the Joint Center for Housing Studies at Harvard University
+Chuck Wehrwein, COO, NeighborWorks America; the 2014 Gramlich Fellows: Rob Wellburn and Matt Furman; and Christopher Herbert, acting managing director & research director at the Joint Center for Housing Studies at Harvard University

 Fellows receive compensation of $8,000, plus travel and office expenses; 10 weeks of NeighborWorks America office space; and the opportunity for publication in the JCHS Working Paper Series.